theluxaz/Python-EVM/Readme.md

 ### Day 5: (June 22)
 Added functionality for both execution and transaction context.
 Added instruction related to them such as CALLDATACOPY or GASLIMIT.
 Added EXTCODESIZE, EXTCODECOPY and EXTCODEHASH.

+### Day 6: (July 11)
+Added functionality for ADDRESS and BALANCE.
+Added logging opcodes such as LOG0.
+Started refactoring application to accommodate CREATE instructions.

 <!-- LICENSE -->